RIG-I: Functions

-As a Pattern Recognition Receptor
+As a pattern recognition receptor

-Pattern Recognition Receptors
+Pattern recognition receptors

-Pattern Recognition Receptors (PRRs) are a part of the innate immune system used for recognizing invaders.
+Pattern recognition receptors (PRRs) are a part of the innate immune system used for recognizing invaders.
 In a viral infection, a virus enters a cell, and it takes over the cell's machinery to self replicate.
 Once a virus has begun replication, the infected cell is no longer useful and potentially harmful to its host, and the host's immune system must be notified.
 RIG-I functions as a pattern recognition receptor and PRR's are the molecules that start the notification process.
-PRRs recognize specific Pathogen-Associated Molecular Patterns (PAMP).
+PRRs recognize specific pathogen-associated molecular patterns (PAMP).
 Once the PAMP is recognized, it can then lead to a signaling cascade producing an inflammatory response or an interferon response.
 PRRs are located in many different cell types, however most notably active in the innate immune system cells.
 In addition, they are located in many different parts of those cells, such as the cell membrane, endosomal membrane, and in the cytosol, to provide the most protection against many types of invaders (i.e., extracellular and intracellular microbes).